kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 Plugin SHALL assume that this RPC will be executed on the node where the resource is being used.

-This RPC is called by kubelet when the last Pod using the resource is being deleted or has come to a final state ("Phase" is "done").
+This RPC is called by the kubelet when the last Pod using the resource is being deleted or has reached a final state ("Phase" is "done").

 This operation MUST be idempotent.
 If this RPC failed, or kubelet does not know if it failed or not, it can choose to call